-The Extended Project Qualification is a single piece of work of a student's choosing that requires evidence of planning, preparation, research and independent learning, students are responsible for choosing and designing an extended piece of work.
-Alongside this is the opportunity to develop and apply decision-making skills, problem solving skills, initiative and enterprise presentation skills.
+The Extended Project Qualification is a single piece of work of a student's choosing that requires evidence of planning, preparation, research and independent learning.
+Alongside this is the opportunity to develop and apply decision-making skills, problem solving skills, initiative and presentation skills.
 The learning experiences can be used to support personal aspirations for higher education and career development.

-In terms of choosing a topic, students are encouraged to think of their own interests and passions, the environment around them as well as organisations and activities they may be part of or support.
-Students are encouraged to choose an aspect of a subject that has intrigued or interested them, as well as taking into consideration of how this topic might be shared with more than one of your other A levels.
+In terms of choosing a topic, students are encouraged to think of their own interests and passions, the environment around them, and organisations and activities they may be part of or support.
+Students are encouraged to choose an aspect of a subject that has intrigued or interested them, as well as taking into consideration how this topic might link with one or more of their other A levels.

-As competition increases for entrance to universities, students now more than ever are required to evidence skills that are desirable in any undergraduate.
-Highly regarded by universities, EPQ offers students UCAS points equivalent to half a full A level and can be referred to in personal statements as well as provide an interesting topic of conversation during interviews.
+As competition increases for entrance to universities, students, now more than ever, are required to evidence skills that are desirable in any undergraduate.
+Highly regarded by many universities, EPQ offers students UCAS points equivalent to half a full A level and can be referred to in personal statements as well as provide an interesting topic of conversation during interviews.

-Through this course students will develop a useful range of extra study skills that can support and assist throughout Sixth Form, university and life beyond study.
-Providing further academic stretch and challenge alongside other A level subject study, it's also enjoyable and interesting.
+Through this course, students will develop a useful range of extra study skills that can support and assist them throughout Sixth Form, university and life beyond study.

-Miss L Hinton Head of EPQ
+Mr D Beasant Head of EPQ